alexandertrefz/essence/packages/website/optimisations.md

   the path that is taken.
 - **NonZeroInteger**: `multiply`, and only where both operands are exactly `Integer`.
-This is where a receiver a branch narrowed takes its product — a written receiver's goes to `PositiveInteger` below, which is narrower still.
+This is where a receiver a branch narrowed takes its product — a written POSITIVE receiver's goes to `PositiveInteger` below, which is narrower still, and a written negative one stays here, since being non-zero is all its sign proves.
 A checked refinement is erased before the first pass runs, so such a call holds two ordinary Integers, and the Method it would have reached is Integer's own product re-exported under the refined Namespace's name.
 Same operator, same operands, same answer: the evidence was spent while compiling and there is nothing left of it to run.
 Every other entry the Namespace declares is left as the call it is.
 Two of them scale an Algebraic or a Transcendental — the overload index is not what tells those apart, since the operands are, and `scalarOperands` answers null for anything but two Integers — `raise` is refused by name as well as by `lowerInteger`, whose reason is that the answer's size is the exponent's value rather than its length, and `divide`, `absolute` and `negate` are not an operator over two Integers at all.
 - **NonNegativeInteger** and **PositiveInteger**: `add` and `multiply`, on that same guard of two exact Integers.
-A written Integer proves both halves of its sign, so `1::add(2)` and `2::multiply(with 3)` are `PositiveInteger`'s sum and product now, and each of the two Namespaces re-exports Integer's own arithmetic under its own name — so the lowering is the one above, reached by another name. `raise` and `squareRoot` are left as the calls they are, for the reasons Integer's own are.
+A written POSITIVE Integer proves both halves of its sign, so `1::add(2)` and `2::multiply(with 3)` are `PositiveInteger`'s sum and product now, and each of the two Namespaces re-exports Integer's own arithmetic under its own name — so the lowering is the one above, reached by another name. `raise` and `squareRoot` are left as the calls they are, for the reasons Integer's own are.
 - **Boolean**: `negate`, `and`, `or`, which become `!`, `&&` and `||`.
 - **String**: `is` and the provided `isNot`, which become one call to the runtime's `stringEquals`.
 Two Strings are equal when their CHARACTERS are — the same